 Social interaction is important, I’d say.

 Doing things that you know you should.
-We all have this mental list of all that’s wrong with us.
-But we seldom take the appropriate measures to fix them.
+We all have this mental list of all that we could improve when it comes to us.
+But we seldom take the appropriate measures.

 There’s a lot of stuff that doesn’t take much energy to get done.

-The idea is to create a multitude of those state breaks.
-To be so fucking busy you have no time to be depressed, to be anxious, to have low self-esteem.
-You are busy, motherfucker.
+The idea is to create a multitude of state breaks.
+To be so busy you have no time to be depressed, to be anxious, to have low self-esteem.
 You are busy living life, smiling, laughing, talking to friends and family, having a good time.
 Trying out new stuff, doing what you’ve always wanted to do…

 The more energy you use, the more energy you have to use.
 Crazy, right?
 But it’s true.
 You gain momentum slowly, but then… just like an avalanche, you become unstoppable.